Consistently estimating network statistics using Aggregated Relational Data: Simulation results

-\section{Simulation Results}
+\section{Simulation results}

-\subsection{\emph{Single Large Graph.}}
+\subsection{Single large graph}

-We next explore the results for a single large graph through a simulation exercise.
-We first generate 250 graphs from the generating process in Equation~\eqref{eqn:network-model}, then randomly assign each node characteristics.
-Each network consists of 250 nodes, similar to the size of villages observed in~\citet{banerjeegossip}.
-We then draw a sample of nodes from the graph and construct ARD using node characteristics.
-Our simulation does not reflect error in the ARD, which in practice may arise if, for example, a person is a member of a group but the respondent does not have this information (see for example~\citet{PK_etal03},~\citet{zheng2006many},~\citet{ezoe2012population}, or~\citet{feehan2016quantity} for further discussion).
+We explore the results for a single large graph through simulation exercises.
+We first generate 250 graphs from the generating process in (\ref{eq: LS_model}) then randomly assign each node to one of $K$ traits.
+Each network consists of 250 nodes, similar to the size of villages from in~\cite{banerjeecdj2013}.
+We then draw a sample of nodes from the graph and construct ARD using traits.
+Our simulation does not reflect error in the ARD, which may arise if, for example, a person is a member of a group but the respondent does not have this information (e.g.,~\cite{PK_etal03},~\cite{zheng2006many},~\cite{ezoe2012population}, or~\cite{feehan2016quantity}).
 We then estimate graph statistics using the procedure outlined in~\cite{breza2017using}.